basilesportif/gall-guide/guide-docs/poke.md

 3. We got back a `%poke-ack` confirming the poke was received.

 #### Sending a Poke to an Agent
 When we run `:poketime %poke-self` from the Dojo, Gall receives that message, and calls our `on-poke` arm with parameters `%noun` as the mark and `%poke-self` inside the vase.
-In line 36 we switch on the mark--in this case it's a `%noun`.
-Then in line 39 we switch on the value inside the vase; here it's `%poke-self`, so we return the card below:
+In line 39 we switch on the mark--in this case it's a `%noun`.
+Then in line 41 we switch on the value inside the vase; here it's `%poke-self`, so we do a check with `team:title` to make sure the poke source is us or one of our moons, and then we return the card below:
 ```
 ::  type: [%pass path %agent [ship agent-name] task]
 ::  task will usually be %poke, %leave, or %watch